sarweshsuman/elastic-airflow-cluster-k8s-setup-manifests/README.md

   Make sure minikube vm has enough cpu and memory to run several pods.
   ```
-  minikube start
+  minikube start --cpus 4 --memory 10240
   eval $(minikube docker-env)
   ```

-  Important:
+  **Important:**
-  Create below directories within minikube vm, by logging into the vm.
+  *Create below directories within minikube vm, by logging into the vm.
-  These directories are for dags/logs folder and we will be using it for triggering dags.
+  These directories are for dags/logs folder and we will be mounting these into pods for sharing & persistence.*
   ```
   minikube ssh
   sudo mkdir dags